-Where the Centre is responsible for task setting, in accordance with specific awarding body guidelines, heads of department/teachers will:
+Where the Centre is responsible for task setting, in accordance with specific awarding body guidelines, department leads and teachers will:

-- Select from non-examination assessment tasks provided by the awarding body, or - Design their own tasks, in conjunction with candidates where permitted, using criteria set out in the specification - Teachers will ensure that candidates understand the assessment criteria for any given assessment task.
+- select from non-examination assessment tasks provided by the awarding body, or - design their own tasks, in conjunction with candidates where permitted, using criteria set out in the specification.

+Teachers will ensure that candidates understand the assessment criteria for any given assessment task.